vasvitaly/belarus-ruby-on-rails/README-new.txt

 6. Run '. deploy.sh' to deploy the app.

-Note, it is recommended to manually restart the server (use ssh and sudo shutdown -r now) after first provisioning
+Note, it is recommended to manually restart the server (use ssh and sudo shutdown -r now) after first provisioning and deploy.
+It is necessary to let system know about installed app services.

+In case you need to migrate current app to the another server you will need to:
+  1. Get current server db dump and place it as db/brug_dump.sql
+  2. Pack public/ckeditor_assets/ into public/ckeditor_assets.tar.gz
+  2. Pack public/system/ into public/system.tar.gz

+Provisioning role will find them and restore on the new server.
+Please see ansible role webserver for more info.